entrepeneur4lyf/kwaak/README.md

-# Kwaak: Terminal User Interface for AI-Assisted Code Management
+# Kwaak: TUI for AI-Assisted Code Management

-Kwaak is a Terminal User Interface (TUI) application developed in Rust that integrates AI agents for managing and interacting with code projects.
-By leveraging AI-driven capabilities, Kwaak offers a unique platform for developers to engage with intelligent agents that can assist in writing code, testing, and even creating pull requests, all within a terminal environment.
+Kwaak is a Terminal User Interface (TUI) application built in Rust, designed for seamless interaction with AI agents to aid in code management and development tasks.
+It offers developers an innovative way to leverage AI in code generation, testing, and repository management directly within a terminal environment.

 ## Features

-- **AI Agent Interaction**: Run and chat with AI agents that can understand your codebase, generate solutions, and assist with various development tasks.
+- **AI Agent Interaction**: Interact with AI agents that understand your codebase, provide solutions, and help in executing various development tasks.
-- **TUI Interface**: Provides a straightforward terminal-based interface for managing interactions.
+- **Comprehensive TUI**: Navigate through different application modes and manage interactions using a simple keyboard-driven interface.
-- **Code Execution in Containers**: Each agent operates in a Docker container, allowing them to run tools and make changes confidently.
+- **Command Execution in Containers**: Ensures isolated and safe execution of tasks by running all operations within Docker containers.
-- **GitHub Integration**: Agents can interact with repositories, making it easy to integrate updates or create pull requests directly.
+- **GitHub Integration**: Facilitates seamless interaction with GitHub repositories, including updates and pull request creation.

 ## Installation

-Kwaak is primarily run as a binary.
-Docker is used internally by the agents to execute tools within isolated environments.
+Kwaak functions as a standalone binary and utilizes Docker to manage the execution of commands in secure environments.

 To build the project locally for development: